Travel & Vehicle Allowances - March 2018

 The travel allowance should be included in the employment contract and should be awarded based on the nature of the employee's job.
 The value of the allowance should be a reasonable amount to cover BUSINESS travel only.

-As announced in the Tax Budget, 28 February 2010 was the LAST year where the “deeming provision” may be used to calculate a business travel deduction.
-The deeming provision allows taxpayers only to provide their total mileage for the year and are then deemed to have used their vehicle for private travel for the first 18 000km with the remainder (up to a maximum of 14 000km) deemed as business travel.
+Deeming provision” has been discontinued, under this provision taxpayers needed only to provide their total mileage for the year and are then deemed to have used their vehicle for private travel for the first 18 000km with the remainder (up to a maximum of 14 000km) deemed as business travel.
 However, according to SARS, this provision was open to abuse and resulted in excessive deductions which do not match actual business expenses. to keep a logbook.

-These are available off the SARS website at www.sar.gov.co.za from the e-logbook page or in hardcopy from SARS available free logbooks from its branches countrywide from Monday 1 March 2009 while stocks last.
+These are available off the SARS website at www.sar.gov.co.za from the e-logbook page or in hardcopy from SARS while stocks last.

 MICRO BUSINESS PRESUMPTIVE TURNOVER TAX - January 2009